How to Match Products with AI

 First, we have in-context learning.
 This allows the model to learn from examples embedded directly in each model call.
 In-context learning can perform well especially when the examples make a good representative sample of what you expect to see.
 You can actually give the model a lot of in-context examples, but at a certain point, some models will struggle with too much information.
 Also, more tokens result in a higher cost.

 Next, there is chain of thought prompting.
 This requests that the model think through multiple steps to get to an answer.
-While this is less relevant to product matching, you could ask the model to first compare the similarity of product codes and/or brands.
+While this is less relevant to product matching, you could ask the model to first compare the similarity of product codes and/or brands before scoring the match.

 We can also try instruction-based prompts.
-This can perform well, if there are simple rules to follow.
+These can perform well, if there are simple rules to follow.

-Let's get started with a couple prompt options.
-We pulled various battle-tested prompts from several research papers and from our own experiments to see which ones performed the best.
-Some of the best options are summarized below.
-For more details, see "Entity Matching using Large Language Models" by Ralph Peeters and Christian Bizer, 2024.
+Let's get started with a couple prompt options which we pulled from the research and our own experiments.
+For more prompts, see "Entity Matching using Large Language Models" by Ralph Peeters and Christian Bizer, 2024.

 1. Simple Prompt